 Fees and schedule

 This course is synchronized with the CCA exam schedule and is now closed.
 We highly recommend registering for our prep course only if you are registered to write the next exam as our content is approved by the Prairie CCA board for each specific exam session and, as such, may be subject to change between exam offerings depending on the required instruction.
 As such, there is no ability for students to carry over registrations between exam study sessions.
-The next CCA exam will be held in August 2018.
-Our prep course for this exam will open for registration in Spring 2018 and after that point, students can register at any time.
-The course takes 15-30 hours of time to complete so we will close the program early to allow later registrants two weeks before the exam date to complete the prep course.
+The next CCA exam will be held August 3, 2018.
+Our prep course for this exam is now open and students can register at any time.
+The course takes 15-30 hours of time to complete so we will close the program July 30, 2018 to allow later registrants time before the exam date to complete the prep course.

 Prepare for the Prairie portion of your Certified Crop Adviser exam by taking this online course complete with comprehensive pdf textbook and question database that you can challenge over and over.
 This course is intended for people taking their CCA exam in the coming session, therefore we highly recommend registering with the Prairie CCA for your exams before registering for our exam prep course.